Nitishjha72/athena_utility/README.md

                     The read_config() function is used for reading the .conf file where configuration like datbase, bucket, etc are present.

 athena_config.conf - This is the config file where all the config related to database and athena are present.
-** The aws_access_key_id and aws_secret_access_key are kept as env variable.
-Before running this, please set these 2 as evironment variables

 main.py - This is the starter file which calls all the necessary function to achieve the functionality.